PatriciaRanakoski/PatriciaRanakoski/README.md

 ### Hi there 👋

-I'm Patricia Ranakoski and I'm a  Web/Software Developer
+I'm Patricia and I'm a  Web/Software Developer

 <!-- **PRanakoski/PRanakoski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.